-Discipline usually represents core disciplines such as architecture, structural, MEP, or sub-disciplines like fire protection, drainage, HVAC, plumbing, steel structure, concrete structure etc. Bear in mind, there is no link to issue access with this attribute.
-It is used primarily for metrics aka tracking team issue resolution so bear this in mind when setting it up.
-It is also the only attribute that allows the user to apply multiple fields.
+Discipline is typically used to represent core disciplines such as Architectural, Structural, MEP, or sub-disciplines like fire protection, drainage, HVAC, plumbing, steel structure, concrete structure etc. There is no link to issue access with this attribute, as it is used primarily for issue resolution metrics so keep this in mind when setting it up this attribute.

 Group is a bit like a tag.
 This field is not predefined in BIM Track’s project settings.
 Usually our clients are adding the clash test name from Navisworks’ clash detective, or a coordination meeting name / date to create reports for meetings or a specific groups of issues.

 Type is a field to provide additional information about the nature of an issue.
 Issues are not just clashes.
 They could be RFIs, comments, requests, clashes of course, questions, data validation, replacement requests, defects, financial matters, errors, or omissions.
 We have default values that can be changed, or added to, in the project settings.
 Why is this helpful?
 Again you can sort your reports and metrics by type, allowing you to focus on the issues you need to.